kubernetes/kompose/docs/user-guide.md

 Please note that changing service name might break some `docker-compose` files.

+## Build and push image

+If the Docker Compose file has `build` or `build:context, build:dockerfile` keys, build will run when `--build` specified.

+And Image will push to *docker.io* (default) when `--push-image=true` specified.

+It is possible to push to custom registry by `--push-image-registry` argument, which will override the registry from image name.

+### Authentication on registry

+Kompose use the docker authentication from file `$DOCKER_CONFIG/config.json`, `$HOME/.docker/config.json` and `$HOME/.dockercfg` after `docker login`.

+**This only works fine on Linux but macOS.**

+Kompose would get nothing but authentication failure from config file for using `"credsStore": "osxkeychain"` on macOS after `docker login`.

+However, there is approach to push successfully on macOS, by not using `osxkeychain` for `credsStore`.
+To disable `osxkeychain`:
+* remove `credsStore` from `config.json` file, and `docker login` again.
+* for some docker desktop version, there is a setting `Securely store Docker logins in macOS keychain`, which should be unchecked.
+Then restart docker desktop if needed, and `docker login` again.

+Now `config.json` should contain base64 encoded passwords, then push image should success.
+Working, but not safe though!
+Use it at your own risks.

+For Windows, there is also `credsStore` which is `wincred`.
+Technically it will fail on authentication like macOS does, but you can try approach above like macOS too.

 ## Docker Compose Versions

 Kompose supports Docker Compose versions: 1, 2 and 3.
 We have limited support on versions 2.1 and 3.2 due to their experimental nature.